 Janine is a senior commissioner with South Africa’s Commission on Gender Equality.
 She holds a master’s in development studies from the University of Sussex and an LLB from the former University of Natal, Durban.
 She has more than two decades of experience working with South African civil society and educational institutions and is widely published in the areas of participatory democracy, gender issues, and access to education for women in South Africa.
 As an ISP advisor, she has mentored several SIT students to research awards and publication of their ISPs.

 Sduduzo has been part of the SIT family for more than a decade.
-Aside from being the program assistant and dealing with logistics coordination, he also plays a role as a co-instructor of isiZulu.
+Aside from being the program assistant and dealing with logistics coordination, he serves as instructor of isiZulu.
 Sdu is renowned for his great rapport with students and his ability to connect students with his multiple grassroots networks.

 The program also draws on a number of guest lecturers from the University of KwaZulu-Natal (UKZN) and the NGO sector.
 Lecturers include: